 It is important that children with CP receive adequate nutrition.
 This may involve help from a dietitian, speech language therapist, occupational therapist or the child's paediatrician.
 Some children need to have their feeding by mouth supplemented with tube feeding.

 It is important to check your child's hearing and vision.

-Children who also have epilepsy may need to take medication to control epilepsy.
-See the epilepsy section.
+Children who also have epilepsy may need to take medicine to control epilepsy.